paul-hansen/http-serve-folder/README.md

 You can download the latest version from the [Releases](https://github.com/paul-hansen/http-serve-folder/releases/latest) page under "Assets".

-Or if you have Rust install you can compile and install it using:
+Or if you have Rust installed, you can compile and install it using:
 ```
 cargo install http-serve-folder
 ```